-Foundation Stage are basing their learning this Spring on Julia Donaldson's The Gruffalo.
-We were delighted to host an interactive performance of the story in our own school hall this January.
+We delight in hosting a range of interactive performances based on treasured story books in our own school hall.
+Recent examples include The Gruffalo and the Little Princess.
 Children were able to join in with the repeated refrains and had opportunities to perform using actions and voices.

 Writing is modelled and encouraged from the earliest days in Nursery.
 Children see adults writing words and messages, which are displayed around the classrooms.
 Each classroom environment displays the alphabet, phonics, high frequency words, topic-related vocabulary and examples of child and adult writing.
 Children are encouraged to 'THINK, SAY, WRITE, READ BACK' their sentences.
 A range of prompts, word mats and dictionaries are accessible in each class.

 'guided writing' where teacher models and verbalises the writing process